Солідарність з Україною

-You are welcome on the website of the Geographical Institute, Research Centre for Astronomy and Earth Sciences of the Hungarian Academy of Sciences.
+You are welcome on the website of the Geographical Institute, Research Centre for Astronomy and Earth Sciences.
 Appearance and contents of our homepage have been renewed recently and hopefully it provides even more useful information about our institute.

 National Atlas of Hungary (MNA)